ajabreu100/ev-project/README.md

 ### Data Sources

-EV Data: The primary dataset utilized for the analysis is the file "EV_washington_DOL_data."
-The file contains two sheets: one sheet titled "work_vehicle_data," which represents the cleaned and refined dataset, and one sheet titled "Original_vehicle_data," which represents the raw untouched imported dataset.
+EV Data: The primary dataset utilized for the analysis is the "Cleaned Data" file, which represents the cleaned and refined dataset, and the "Raw data" link, which directs access to the raw, untouched imported dataset.

 ### Tools